 Hello AARBF Family.
 My name is Andrew Mersmann, and I am the Director of Programs and Services.

-And, if you find the booms and bangs and noise and sparks and light challenging or upsetting, we are here for you.
-Share what’s going on in one of our support groups.
+Most of us find the extra heat in August depleting.
+It might make us feel a little more tired, unmotivated, and unlikely to reach out.
+This is the PERFECT time to join, or get back to, a support group.
+Share what’s going on in one of our support groups with other burn survivors or caregivers and loved ones.
 You will find such common ground around pretty much any topic you bring up, and others who have insight and awareness to share.
 You never have to be alone.

 See you soon!